-What is the longest-lasting wood?
-When it comes to furniture and fixtures solid wood is the longest-lasting, best quality of wood.
-Unfortunately, solid wood construction is hard to find these days because it’s costly and very time consuming to make products from.
+Solid wood furniture is made from natural wood or plywood.
+It may be constructed with other materials, such as metal legs or screws.
+When it comes to furniture and fixtures, solid wood is the longest-lasting, best quality of wood.
+Unfortunately, solid wood construction is hard to find these days because it’s costly and very time-consuming to make products from.
 It’s much more common to find engineered wood furniture with a real wood veneer.
-Solid wood is lumber cut directly from the tree.
-As opposed to solid wood, engineered wood is a wood composite.
-It’s a collection of wood fibers held together with adhesive.
-With solid wood, you’ll find no fillers or glues – just SOLID wood.

 Solid wood is an excellent material for all types of furniture, including shelves and cabinetry.
 It won’t warp as easily as engineered wood.
 It’s also more affordable to repair than wood veneers because solid wood can be refinished repeatedly.